Protein – Friend or Foe?

 Not only do they need to have the same amino acids, but they should be present in the same relative percentages.
 Soybean meal is especially high in lysine, which is commonly low in most grains.
 Soybeans should not be fed to horses in their raw form.
 In the raw form, they contain an inhibitor of protein digestion in the horse.
 Raw soybeans are especially detrimental in foal rations.

 Similarly to soya, alfalfa is also a member of the legume family and possesses the ability to ‘fix’ nitrogen from the atmosphere and incorporate it into the plant.
-Alfalfa is becoming a more common source of protein in a horse’s diets in the form of alfalfa chaff, alfalfa hay and alfalfa meal.
+Alfalfa is becoming a more common source of protein in a horse’s diet in the form of alfalfa chaff, alfalfa hay and alfalfa meal.

 Other protein sources such as sunflower and canola meals can be used in horse feeds.
 Brewer’s grains, distiller’s grains and gluten are commonly used in horse feeds as protein sources but would be considered low in essential amino acids.